shmuel-levy/Minday-frontend/README.md

 ## 🎯 Overview

-Minday is a sophisticated work management platform inspired by Monday.com and Asana, designed to streamline team collaboration and project management.
+Minday is a sophisticated work management platform inspired by Monday.com, designed to streamline team collaboration and project management.
 Built with modern React patterns and real-time capabilities, it provides a comprehensive solution for teams to organize, track, and visualize their work.

 ## 📸 Screenshots